-Creating an inclusive, equitable, and accessible classroom is is an aspect of teaching I take very seriously.
+Creating an inclusive, equitable, and accessible classroom is an aspect of teaching I take very seriously.
 I continue to think critically about my teaching and actions to call out biases in myself and others.
 My goal is to foster an environment where students of all backgrounds and identities can thrive.
 In my teaching, I strive to amplify diverse voices with regards to ethnicity, race, gender, and nationality, so that all students feel that a career in science is available to them.
-I do this is by including readings of the primary literature by authors who have been historically overlooked in STEM, with specific attention to women and BIPOC.
+I do this by including readings of the primary literature by authors who have been historically overlooked in STEM, with specific attention to women and BIPOC.
+In my classes, I highlight traditional ecological knowledge that indigenous peoples have collected over centuries (Kimmerer 2002).
 I also use active learning approaches to close achievement gaps, allowing all students to be successful.

-I strongly value guided inquiry and experiential learning in undergraduate courses, in which students can design and carry out their own research projects.
+I strongly value guided inquiry and experiential learning in undergraduate courses, in which students are able to do science as early and often as possible.

 I enjoy the opportunity to work with students one-on-one.
-I have had the privilege of mentoring many talented undergraduate students as a graduate student and now as a postdoc.
+I have had the privilege of mentoring many talented undergraduate students as they complete research projects.
 I have led projects with several students that became their senior Honors theses.
 Students have learned how to do molecular genetic techniques in the lab, and field and greenhouse work.